qing-dai/Recommendation-System-Based-Online-Chatbot/README.md

-# Movie Query Bot
+# Recommendation System Based Online Chatbot

 ## Overview

-The Movie Query Bot is designed to efficiently process natural language prompts related to movies listed in Wikidata.
+The Recommendation System Based Online Chatbot is designed to efficiently process natural language prompts related to movies listed in Wikidata.
 It specializes in handling two types of queries:

 1. **Closed Queries**: For direct questions like "Who is the director of Star Wars: Episode VI - Return of the Jedi?"
 2. **Open Queries**: For broader requests such as "Recommend movies like Halloween".